anicrob/notes-app/README.md

 ## Contributions

-Starter code (front end/public file) provided by UNC; back end created by anicrob
+Starter code (front end/public file) provided by UNC; back end created by anicrob with DELETE method assistance from UNC tutor

 ## Link to Repo and Deployed App